openedx/docs.openedx.org/source/documentors/references/templates/doc_how_to_template.rst

 For example, following the steps in this How-To guide, you can create a how-to document for any repository for the Open edX platform.
 (Description)

-1. Copy this document in a new file to edit it as needed.
+1. Copy this document into a new file to edit it as needed.
 At the bottom, you will find a template in RST to make this process easier.

 2. Edit the title according to the topic you are working on.
 Adding the how-to is unnecessary, but the matter should be clear from this point on.